ramanuja-5194/Sensor-Based-Human-Activity-Classification/README.md

-# PIRvision Occupancy Detection Using LSTM with 5-Fold Cross-Validation
+# PIRvision Occupancy Detection Using LSTM
 This project demonstrates the development of an LSTM-based model for occupancy detection using the PIRvision dataset.
 The system analyzes sensor data to determine room occupancy, utilizing deep learning techniques with comprehensive validation and evaluation procedures.

 ## 📋 Overview